 I was proud of my concept and glad to put my English degree to use; however, the major hiccup I encountered was that I knew nothing about building and running a website or brand.
 Whoops!
 There were a lot of early days, late nights, reading articles on the treadmill, and frantic Youtube tutorial searches.
 I had to live by the mantra: “You have the same number of hours in a day as Beyonce”—and I found a way to make it work.

-I spend my breaks reading blogs and interacting with blogs I enjoy.
+Most of my breaks, I spend them reading books and interacting with blogs I enjoy.
 I keep a notebook in my backpack for post ideas.
 I’m thankful for and inspired by the supportive blogger community; without which I might’ve thrown in the towel.

 Karolina and Patryk – … Entrepreneurs – KarolinaPatryk.com

 We make money online for a living and blogging is our passion.
-We work in an commerce business, selling products to retail customers all over the world.
+Working in an commerce business, selling products to retail customers all over the world.
 We love our job and it actually helps us traveling.
 We can work from any place on the world, we are not bounded to any city or country.
 Being a digital nomad is the best profession a traveller can have.
 It is not easy though to divide our time between making money, blogging and traveling.
-We create a weekly plans every 7 days to make it all work.
+We create a weekly plans every 7 days to make our travel blogger carreer and all of it work.